History of Chris Benoit in Timeline

 2003: Induction into Wrestling Observer Newsletter Hall of Fame

-In 2003, Chris Benoit was inducted into the Wrestling Observer Newsletter Hall of Fame.
+In 2003, Chris Benoit was inducted into the Wrestling Observer Newsletter Hall of Fame, honoring his wrestling career.

-In 2003, Nancy filed for divorce from Chris Benoit, citing the marriage as "irrevocably broken" and alleging "cruel treatment".
-She claimed that he would break and throw furniture around.
+In 2003, Nancy filed for divorce from Chris Benoit, citing the marriage as irrevocably broken and alleging cruel treatment.
 She later dropped the suit as well as the restraining order she had filed.

-January 1, 2004: Qualifying for the Royal Rumble match
+January 1, 2004: Qualified for Royal Rumble match

-On January 1, 2004, Chris Benoit and John Cena defeated FBI in a handicap match to qualify for the Royal Rumble match.
-Paul Heyman named Benoit as the number one entrant.
+On January 1, 2004, on SmackDown!, Chris Benoit and John Cena defeated FBI in a handicap match to qualify for the Royal Rumble match.
+Benoit was named as the number one entrant.

-March 2004: WrestleMania XX World Heavyweight Championship win
+March 2004: WrestleMania XX World Heavyweight Championship Victory

 On January 9, 2005, Chris Benoit competed in the Elimination Chamber match for the World Heavyweight Championship at New Year's Revolution, but lost.